ianrasmussen05/programming-languages-2021/assignment-2.md

 ### Task 3

 Implement the functions of Task 2 also in Haskell and add them to a file `test/solutions.hs`.
-This file should have a `main`-functions that prints the results of the same test cases (specified above   Task 2) as `test/solutions.lc`.
+This file should have a `main`-function that prints the results of the same test cases  as `test/solutions.lc` (as specified above in Task 2).

 ## Critical Appraisal